‘Capital Gazette’ Shooting Suspect Jarrod Ramos Appears In Court, Doesn’t Speak

 “The mass shooting occurred after years of threats and abuse following the 2011 Capital Gazette article about Ramos harassment of a former classmate, headlined ‘Jarrod wants to be your friend’, and was published after he pleaded guilty to criminal harassment,” reports the Daily Mail.
 In 2012, Ramos filed a defamation suit against the newspaper but it was thrown out of court, they said because it “fails to come close to alleging a case of defamation.”
 He later tried to appeal the ruling but it was upheld by a Maryland appeals court.

 Ramos would later engage the writer of the article on Twitter, tweets which “reveal that Ramos was angry about how the criminal case — and the press coverage of it — was handled.”
-The paper managed to publish a paper Friday, one day after the horrible shooting, and paid tribute to those five who were killed.
+The news outlet managed to publish a paper Friday, one day after the horrible shooting, and paid tribute to those five who were killed.
 “On page A9, there was an eerie reminder of editorial page editor Fischman’s absence, as well as the other staffers lost.
 The opinion page was blank, aside from saying ‘today, we are speechless’ alongside the names of those killed Thursday.”